Conor Doyle: Chattanooga Red Wolves (USL League 1) (2019-Present)

 On January 22, 2019, Doyle became the 16th signing of the Chattanooga Red Wolves SC to take part in both the team and USL League One's inaugural season.

 Union Omaha

 Doyle moved to USL League One side Union Omaha on 22 January 2021.

+South Georgia Tormenta

+On January 26, 2024, Doyle moved to South Georgia Tormenta on a two-year deal ahead of their 2024 season in the USL League One.

 International career

 Doyle was called up to the USA Under-20 squad for their training camp in mid December.
 In January 2011, he was called up to the Republic of Ireland Under-21 squad to face Cyprus Under-21.
 International rules state Doyle can play for both Ireland and U.S.A below full senior level, and in February 2011 after his call-up by Ireland Under-21, Doyle revealed he was yet to make a final decision on which country he will represent.

 Doyle was called up to the USA Under-20 squad for the 2011 CONCACAF U-20 Championship in March–April.
 Doyle scored twice in the competition as the USA were eliminated in the quarter-final stage.

 In June 2011, Doyle committed his future to the United States.
 In November 2011, Doyle was called up to a training camp with the USA Under-23 squad, which took place at Duisburg, Germany from November 7–16, 2011.